Стратегии на образователната и научната политика

 Collaboration between humans and robots in Industry 5.0: models of interaction, benefits and issues

 Depending on the job type, the level of employment, the industry, etc., some of the possible issues during the human-robot co-working stated above could probably be verified while others could be seen as unjustified.
 According to Raisch and Krakowski (2021), the human-robot relationship in working environments could be seen from two perspectives: replacement or augmentation.
 The replacement point of view suggests that the robots will completely take over and conduct human tasks, which respectively would result in job loss for the substituted humans.
-On the other hand, the augmentation point of view corresponds to the vision of Demir, Döven and Sezen (2019) about I5.0 and future human-robot collaboration, which suggests that humans and robots will work together there, where it is possible and ecient (Raisch and Krakowski 2021, pp. 192 – 210).
-The augmentation perspective and the collaboration between humans and smart technologies, such as AI, towards more ecient services is also labelled as cobotics by Sowa et al. (2021), where the authors distinguish between four types of human-AI collaboration and also, they depict the extreme types of collaboration or non-collaboration (Sowa, Przegalinska and Ciechanowski 2021, pp. 135 – 142).
+On the other hand, the augmentation point of view corresponds to the vision of Demir, Döven and Sezen (2019) about I5.0 and future human-robot collaboration, which suggests that humans and robots will work together there, where it is possible and efficient (Raisch and Krakowski 2021, pp. 192 – 210).
+The augmentation perspective and the collaboration between humans and smart technologies, such as AI, towards more efficient services is also labelled as cobotics by Sowa et al. (2021), where the authors distinguish between four types of human-AI collaboration and also, they depict the extreme types of collaboration or non-collaboration (Sowa, Przegalinska and Ciechanowski 2021, pp. 135 – 142).
 These are the following (see Fig. 1):

 1) Competing or working separately